rajkorde/LiftCalc/Scripts/help.md

 **Ideal Sample Size:** What would have been the ideal sample size for this test of means, that would detect the current difference in means, given the current standard deviation of control group, 0.8 power, 0.05 significance level and a 50-50 split between control and treatment group.

 The csv file contains data for control and treatment groups.
-It should not have any header and should be in the following format:
+It should not have any header and should be in the following format: <br>
-<ID>, <Group>, <Value>
+ID, Group, Value <br>
 Here, ID refers to ID of the experimental unit, Group refers to "Control" or "Treatment" and Value refers to value of the response variable.

 ###Example: